getodk/docs/src/central-install-digital-ocean.rst

 .. _central-install-digital-ocean-domain:

-Obtaining a Web Address (Domain Name)
+Getting a Web Address (Domain Name)
 -------------------------------------

 Now is the time to set up a domain name.
 We will do so, and then configure it so that it sends users to the server you created in the previous step.

-You'll need to do this for two reasons: a memorable name (like ``google.com``) will be easier to remember and access than a pile of numbers, and you cannot obtain a security certificate without one.
+You'll need to do this for two reasons: a memorable name (like ``google.com``) will be easier to remember and access than a pile of numbers, and you cannot get a security certificate without one.
 It is not currently possible to host Central within a subdirectory on another domain (so, ``my-website.com/my-odk-server`` is not possible, but ``my-odk-server.com`` is allowed, as is ``my-odk-server.my-website.com``).

 If you already know how to do these sorts of things, feel free to ignore the following instructions and proceed on your own.
 You can rejoin us at the next section.

 For the rest of us, there are some options here:

  - You can pay one of the many popular commercial domain registrars for a full domain name, like ``MyOdkCollectionServer.com``.
 Search for "domain registrar" to find one of these.
 These often cost as little as $3/year.
  - You can use a free DNS service: we recommend `FreeDNS <https://freedns.afraid.org/>`_, which has run for a long time and has a good reputation.
-With it, you can obtain a free name, albeit with a fixed second half (like ``MyOdkCollectionServer.dynet.com``).
-If you choose this route, we recommend using one of the *less popular* names, as the heavily occupied names can run into trouble later on (in particular, obtaining a security certificate from Let's Encrypt).
+With it, you can get a free name, albeit with a fixed second half (like ``MyOdkCollectionServer.dynet.com``).
+If you choose this route, we recommend using one of the *less popular* names, as the heavily occupied names can run into trouble later on (in particular, getting a security certificate from Let's Encrypt).

-Whichever option you choose, once you obtain a domain name you'll want to look at `DigitalOcean's guide <https://www.digitalocean.com/docs/networking/dns>`_ on setting up domain names for your Droplet.
+Whichever option you choose, once you getting a domain name you'll want to look at `DigitalOcean's guide <https://www.digitalocean.com/docs/networking/dns>`_ on setting up domain names for your Droplet.
 In general, you'll point your domain name in DigitalOcean's direction at your registrar, then in DigitalOcean itself you'll want to create an A record that points to the IP address we found above.

 New domain names take a little bit to get working.
 Meanwhile, we can get working on installing the server software.